Guide to the Albert and Patricia Aiken papers

 Language of materials: Materials in this collection are in English.

-Alternative formats: A xerographic copy of the original scrapbook is available.
+Alternative formats: A xerographic copy of the scrapbook, indicating the original order of materials, is available in the collection.

-Rights note: The Archives does not hold copyright to these materials.
+Rights note: The Archives does not hold copyright to materials in this collection.

-Preferred citation: Albert S. and Patricia Aiken World War II papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.
+Preferred citation: Albert and Patricia Aiken papers, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Related materials: For more materials related to World War II, please see the World War II in Alaska topic guide.

-Custodial history: The collection was presented to John Haile Cloe by Albert S. and Patricia Aiken between 1987 and 2004.
+Custodial history: The collection was given to John Cloe of the Joint Base Elmendorf Richardson History Office by Patricia Aiken between 1987 and 2004.